yurishkuro/opentracing-tutorial/nodejs/lesson03/README.md

 ### Hello-World Microservice App

-To test it out, run the formatter and publisher services in separate terminals
+To test it out, first run the formatter and publisher services in separate terminals

 ```
 # terminal 1